Skip to main content

 GEOS7011 Advanced geology of Hong Kong (6 credits)

-This advanced course examines specialist aspects of the rocks and geological formations and structures of Hong Kong and their significance in the context of geotechnical engineering, environmental management and resource development.
-Topics include volcanic and granitic rocks, sedimentary and metamorphic rocks, weathering processes, superficial deposits, geology and geological aspects of landslides.
+This advanced course explores the specialised aspects of the rocks and geological formations and structures in Hong Kong and their importance in geotechnical engineering, natural hazard management and resource development.
+Topics include volcanic systems, volcanic-plutonic connections, marble formations and complex geology, metamorphic rocks, tectonic history and geological structures, Quaternary stratigraphy and processes, and geological aspects of landslides.

 Assessment: Course work (50%) and written examination (50%)